loader image

 This particular type of bonus starts at a value of +2 and increases every 4 levels to a maximum value of +6 for the player (+9 for monsters, which have their own proficiency bonus determined by their Challenge Rating).

-As mentioned before, you have to add this bonus on most of the checks that involve a level of expertise in your character.
-According to the class you have selected for your PC, you will have different levels of proficiencies, both in the use of tools and in your physical/intellectual abilities.
+As mentioned before, you have to add this bonus on most of the checks involving a level of character expertise.
+According to the class you selected for your PC, you will have different proficiency levels, both in using tools and in your physical/intellectual abilities: this means that your character has either trained during his/her life on a particular set of skills or has a natural talent for those (or a combination of both).

 The logic behind the PB is that characters have developed different abilities in their life, which are reflected both in their classes (with the proficiencies you select in the PC’s creation), and in their level (with an increase in the PB modifier).